 So you’ve met all these new people – now what?

 Meeting new people can be scary but if you put yourself out there you’ll soon see that the world is bursting with potential new friends.
 Finding people you get along with is only half the battle though.
 Check out part two of our blog for tips on turning your new acquaintances into amazing friends that you’ll be able to rely on through thick and thin.
+You may also want help with building your confidence or dealing with loneliness.

 Remember: If you’re feeling lonely and are struggling to make new friends, Ben is here to help.
 We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free and confidential helpline on 08081 311 333 or use our online chat.